Stocking book titles by Indie authors in traditional book stores is impossible!

 unless you have a Bestseller” Yes, that’s what the Bookstores in Switzerland and Germany told me.
 How ridiculous!
 Tell me how can you become a Bestselling Author if your book is not available in book stores?
 What am I missing here?

 The last couple of months I put ALL my energy in marketing and promoting my books which I publish as an Indie author thanks to Amazon.
-I soon realized that my target group of reader is not necessarily online after I have invested money for Ads on Facebook and Twitter unsuccessfully!
-I easily flushed down my money into the toilet but in a professional way!
+I soon realized that my target group of readers is not necessarily online after I have invested money for Ads on Facebook and Twitter unsuccessfully!
+I easily flushed down my money into the toilet but in a professional way

 One could say, well your audience is hard to find online.
 Well that can’t be the only reason, because my books are for different readers.
-Along my trilogy which is under the Category “memoir / biography”, I also have published “children’s books” for different ages.
+Along with my trilogy which is under the Category “memoir/biography”, I also have published “children’s books” for different ages.

 So after some research I have now decided to publish the first two parts of my trilogy as ONE book with the title “The Lily Amis story” in 2016 with a new ISBN.
 I truly hope and pray that this will solve the ordering process for Wholesalers and traditional bookstores.
 And that there is no more excuse anymore.

-According to the site The bookseller (@thebookseller) I found out that in UK four bookshops have opened in 2015 that are specialized in supporting Independent Authors.
+According to the site The bookseller, I found out that in UK four bookshops have opened in 2015 that is specialized in supporting Independent Authors.
 So I contacted them and asked if they would stock my book titles!
-But I haven't received ANY respond till now!
+But I haven't received ANY response till now!
 All I can hope now is that Amazon will open physical book stores soon and support Independent Authors like me.
 Fingers crossed!

-For more Information about “The Lily Amis Story” please visit my Website:
+For more information please visit my Website www.LilyAmis.com